 Before a permit can be issued for the alteration/repair/rehabilitation of a building which required an applicant to prepare a construction means and method plan pursuant to this code, the applicant must certify that all tenants of the property will receive the information required, in a form approved by the city, within ten (10) days following the issuance of the permit and that no work will commence under the permit until ten (10) days after all tenants are notified.
 This notice shall either be hand delivered to each tenant of the property or sent by certified mail, return receipt requested. — B.H.M.C.
 9–1–108 subsection (O)(1)

-The notice must include a “detailed description of the nature and type of construction activity” and the scheduling of the work if it interferes with housing services like laundry, parking, elevators, water and power, as well as ancillary impacts like dust and vibration.
-You know — quality-of-life killers.
+The notice must include a “detailed description of the nature and type of construction activity” and the scheduling of the work if it is expected to affect habitability — such as discontinuance of heat, electricity, and water — as well as access to housing services like laundry, parking, and elevators.
+Ancillary products of construction work like dust and vibration are also taken into account when evaluating work under the Means & Method Plan requirement.

 For construction projects that exceed thirty (30) days in duration as measured from the date that construction commences, the applicant shall also inform the tenants that the applicant will provide twice monthly notices to the tenants regarding the progress of construction and will schedule monthly meetings to address the construction progress and obtain tenant input and feedback regarding the construction. — B.H.M.C.
 9–1–108 subsection (O)(2)(j)